chrisjoiner1989/chrisjoiner1989.github.io/README.md

 ## What it does

-- Search for Bible verses using an API
+- Search for Bible verses using multiple APIs (7 different translations)
 - Save sermon details (speaker, title, date, notes, etc.)
+- Full Bible reader with chapter browsing and mobile-optimized reading
+- Calendar view for scheduling and planning sermon series
+- Library to search/filter through saved sermons
 - Export everything as a clean printable document
 - Stores everything in your browser so nothing gets lost